Create a high quality invoice now!Make an Invoice Now

-A medical invoice is for any licensed practitioner requesting payment from their patients for healthcare provided.
-Like a bill, the invoice is commonly sent to the patient’s home address and requests that payment is made within thirty (30) days.
+A medical invoice is for any licensed practitioner to request payment from their patients for the health care provided.
+The invoice is commonly sent to the patient’s home address, like a bill, and requests that payment is made within thirty (30) days.
 Under new FDIC regulations, beginning September 15, 2017, medical bills will not be allowed to be placed on a consumer’s credit report until one-hundred and eighty (180) days after being outstanding.

 - Ambulance Service Invoice